 2. Remain in the convoy order that your guide has placed you.

 3. Don’t tailgate.
-Allow enough space (about 10 car lengths) between your vehicle and the one ahead of you for overtaking vehicles to safely get through our convoy as we tend to drive slower than normal traffic.
+Allow enough space (about 10 car lengths) between your vehicle and the one ahead of you (and adjust as speed is increased) for overtaking vehicles to safely get through our convoy as we tend to drive slower than normal traffic at a maximum of 80 kph.
 We encourage yellow line driving when it’s safe to do so.

 5. If, due to mountainous terrain, the vehicles at the rear of the convoy are not receiving radio comms from the lead vehicle, the last person in the convoy that can hear comms, should relay messages to those further back and vice versa.

-6. When we stop at scenic spots or historical sites, please park up close or alongside the next vehicle to allow sufficient space for the whole convoy to stop/park safely.
+6. When we stop at scenic spots or historical sites, please park up close (within 2m) or alongside the next vehicle to allow sufficient space for the whole convoy to stop/park safely.

 The first and most important request is care of the radios.
 These sets deliver FM quality reception and the two things they don’t like is moisture and dust.
 Liquids falling onto the base set or microphone will cause irreparable damage and you will be held responsible for a replacement unit at a cost of R 3000.
-Avoid coffee, cooldrinks, or any liquid anywhere near the set.
-This is without doubt, the most common cause of radio failure.
+Avoid coffee, cool-drinks, or any liquid anywhere near the set.
 All radios are numbered and pre-allocated to a specific vehicle so we can keep track of them.
-Radios are checked at the end of the tour and retrieved.
+Radios are checked at the end of the tour.